 Are you tired of your chair cushions sliding all over, and always looking askew?
 Here’s a way to keep them in place: Buy a piece of thin, non-slip rug padding that’s used under area rugs.
-Cut it about 1 in. smaller than the chair cushion all the way around.
+Cut it about an inch smaller than the chair cushion all the way around.
 Then just lay it in place under the cushion. — Judy Stone

 Vinyl Siding Fixer

 After installing vinyl siding on my home, I noticed that a few strips had come unhooked along the channel-and-lip horizontal connecting joints.
 The strips were installed too low.
 I was afraid I’d have to remove whole sections of siding, but then I discovered this simple fix: I unhooked the strip of siding above the loose joint, and re-nailed it higher.
-Then I used one of my wife’s metal crochet hooks, running it along the lip and pulling it down, while pressing with the other hand to snap the lip back into the channel. — Chuck Siefert.
-If your vinyl siding is shot, you’ll want to know these tips on how to replace vinyl siding.
+Then I used one of my wife’s metal crochet hooks, running it along the lip and pulling it down, while pressing with the other hand to snap the lip back into the channel. — Chuck Siefert

 Why do the spigots on coffee urns and coolers keep running after you shut them off?
 It’s one of life’s little mysteries.
 Next time you have a party, cut drip catchers from 2-liter soda bottles, like the one shown, and stop worrying about your floors. — Brad Johnson

 How many times has your hammer fallen off the top step of the stepladder and you had to climb down to get it?
-With a piece of old leather belt or canvas strap, and a 3/4-in. long screw, you can fix the problem for good. — Lin George.
-Better yet, discover this ladder hack that will keep you from losing your tools.
+With a piece of old leather belt or canvas strap, and a 3/4-inch long screw, you can fix the problem for good. — Lin George

 All-Weather I.D.
 Tag